captainhurst/glassmorph-shadcn/README.md

 ## Deployment

 GitHub Pages deployment is handled by a GitHub Actions workflow located at `.github/workflows/deploy.yml`.
+The workflow uses `actions/configure-pages` to initialize GitHub Pages for the repository before uploading the build artifact.

 - Commits to `main` publish the latest version to GitHub Pages.
 - Pull requests generate a preview environment so changes can be reviewed before publication.